Seiberg-Witten monopoles with multiple spinors on a surface times a circle: A dimensional reduction

 This is an example of a \emph{symplectic vortex equation} discussed in \cite{cieliebak-et.al}.
 The target singular symplectic space\footnote{For example, for the classical Seiberg--Witten equation $\mu^{-1}_{\C}(0) = \{ (x,y) \in \C^2 \ | \ xy = 0 \}$.} is the zero locus $\mu_{\C}^{-1}(0) \subset M$. \end{rem}

 We now proceed to the main result of this section.

-\begin{thm} Suppose that conditions $(A)$, $(B)$, $(C)$ hold.
-If $(A_Y, \Psi)$ is an irreducible solution of the generalised Seiberg--Witten equation \eqref{eqn:generalised}, then $P \to Y$ is pulled-back from a bundle over $\Sigma$ and $(A_Y, \Psi)$ is gauge-equivalent to a circle-invariant configuration satisfying \eqref{eqn:reduction}. \end{thm}
+\begin{thm} Suppose that conditions $(A)$, $(B)$, $(C)$ listed at the beginning of this subsection are satisfied.
+If $(A_Y, \Psi)$ is an irreducible solution of the generalised Seiberg--Witten equation \eqref{eqn:generalised}, then $P \to Y$ is pulled-back from a bundle over $\Sigma$ (that is: condition $(D)$ is satisfied) and $(A_Y, \Psi)$ is gauge-equivalent to a circle-invariant configuration obeying equation \eqref{eqn:reduction}. \end{thm}

 \begin{rem} Theorem \ref{thm:invariance} asserts that there is a natural one-to-one correspondence between gauge equivalence classes of solutions of the Seiberg--Witten equation on $Y = S^1 \times \Sigma$ with the hyperk\"ahler target $M$ and gauge equivalence classes of solutions of the symplectic vortex equation on $\Sigma$ with the K\"ahler target $\mu_{\C}^{-1}(0)$. \end{rem}